Hélène Berr, a stolen life Exhibition in Houston, Texas

 Introductory speeches followed by a lecture by special guest Dr. Michael Marrus in the Albert and Ethel Herzstein Theater

-This exhibition is based on the journal written by Hélène Berr, a young Jewish French woman, whose promising future was brutally cut short by Vichy Government’s laws and the extermination plan imagined by the Nazis.
-Studying English Literature at Sorbonne University, Helene Berr was 21 years old when she began her journal.
-We follow her steps through Paris under the German Occupation, perceiving the daily experience of the unbearable, oscillating between hope and despair, until her arrest and deportation to Auschwitz in 1944.
+This exhibition is based on the journal written by Hélène Berr, a young French woman Jewish whose promising future was brutally cut short by the Vichy Government’s laws and the plan of extermination imagined by the Nazis.
+Studying English Literature at the Sorbonne University, Helene Berr was 21 years old when she started her journal.
+We follow her steps through Paris under the German occupation, perceiving the daily experience of the unbearable, oscillating between hope and despair, until her arrest and deportation to Auschwitz in 1944.

 This exhibition was designed, created, and distributed by the Mémorial de la Shoah in Paris, France (curators Karen Taieb and Sophie Nagiscarde), with the guidance of Mariette Job (niece of Hélène Berr), and made possible through the generous support of SNCF.